Skip to main content

 You can also click the Star button to add a blueprint to your Starred section, making it easier to access through the Starred tab for future use.

-Another way to create a report is by using the "or configure manually" option.
-This opens up Report Configuration in Report Builder which consists of various options to create save, view blueprints as well as generate sections for a new blueprint or review and edit a blueprint before applying it.
+"or configure manually" option opens up Report Configuration in Research Reports which consists of various options to create save, view blueprints as well as generate sections for a new blueprint or review and edit a blueprint before applying it.

 If your report requires specific objectives and predefined sections, you can manually enter them in the Report Objective and the Report Section fields to guide the structure accordingly.
 You can also edit the objective and sections of a built-in blueprint.